WHAT IS ULCERATIVE COLITIS?

 UC Is a Disease That Causes Inflammation in the Colon

 Ulcerative colitis (UC) is a chronic inflammatory bowel disease (IBD) that causes inflammation in the colon lining.
 UC is a progressive disease, which means it can continue to get worse over time.
-If left untreated, this uncontrolled inflammation contributes to UC symptoms.
+If left untreated, this uncontrolled inflammation can contribute to UC symptoms.

 GIF of a healthy colon lining undamaged by inflammation.
 And then, a colon lining visibly damaged by uncontrolled inflammation.